 The levels of pollutants in the air vary based on location and environmental conditions.
 For example, ozone tends to remain in the air on warm, humid days, particularly in the afternoon and early evening.
 Carbon monoxide tends to be high during periods when there are many commuters driving to or from work.
 The Air Quality Index is used to communicate how polluted the air is at a given point in time.
 People, especially those with heart or lung disorders, can use the Air Quality Index to guide their choice of outdoor activities on days when pollution levels are high.

-Doctors base the diagnosis on a person's symptoms, lung function tests, and exposure to high concentrations of known pollutants in the air at work and at home.
-Doctors ask people who have lung disorders such as asthma and chronic obstructive lung disease whether their symptoms worsen when exposed to air pollution.
+Doctors base the diagnosis on a person's history of exposure, symptoms, lung function tests Pulmonary Function Testing (PFT) Pulmonary function tests measure the lungs' capacity to hold air, to move air in and out, and to absorb oxygen.
+Pulmonary function tests are better at detecting the general type and severity... read more , and exposure to high concentrations of known pollutants in the air at work and at home.
+Doctors ask people who have lung disorders such as asthma and COPD whether their symptoms worsen when exposed to air pollution.

 Tests often do not help differentiate air pollution related illness from other lung disorders.
 The diagnosis may become clear if many workers in the same occupation and with similar exposures develop the same lung disorder, including after sudden, very large exposures.

 Workers with air pollution exposures should comply with recommendations issued by major governmental agencies that limit exposure to air borne gases, dusts, and fumes.
-Children, the elderly, and people with asthma, chronic obstructive lung disease and other lung disorders should avoid exercising outdoors when the air has high levels of pollutants.
+Children, older people, and people with asthma, COPD and other lung disorders should avoid exercising outdoors when the air has high levels of pollutants.